buddhabrot/buddhabrot/README.md

 ![Rendering](buddhabrot.png?raw=true "A Rendering of a buddhabrot - post-processed a little to separate the depth of iterations into R/G/B channels")

+## Note: The above preview is being minted as an NFT by me.

 Usage:
 buddhabrot size depth filepath [mandelbrot_factor]